naikel/DOSVault/README.md

 * If your game uses a mouse and is being erratically press  **Left Analog Trigger** + **Y** to capture the mouse.

 ## Limitations
-Compared to eXoDOS that uses LaunchBox, this project only does a tiny amount of what eXoDOS is capable. eXoDOS is a huge catalog that not only includes the games, but the user manuals, art, magazines, etc. Also eXoDOS support several emulators, including SCUMMVM, and different versions of DOSBox.
+Compared to eXoDOS that uses LaunchBox, this project only does a tiny amount of what eXoDOS is capable. eXoDOS is a huge catalog that not only includes the games, but the user manuals, art, magazines, lots of extras, etc. Also eXoDOS supports several emulators, including SCUMMVM, and different versions of DOSBox.

 DOSVault will launch every game using DOSBox-X at this time (but all of them should work!).

+While in most of the games you can choose the graphics card, a few games will be forced to MCGA/VGA.
+This is because some eXoDOS games have external .bat files that only work on Windows to choose the graphics card.
+Most games have a _run.bat_ file that runs inside the emulator that let you choose graphics and sound cards and those work fine.

+Single player games should work fine, but multiplayer games that rely on network will probably fail.

 ## Bugs